ricardoffmartins/mewbase/wire_protocol.md

 Fields

 * `channel` - mandatory - string.
-The name of the channel to subscribe from, e.g. `com.tesco.basket`
+The name of the channel to subscribe from, e.g. `com.acme.basket`
 * `rID` - mandatory, integer.
 Unique id of request - used for correlating responses.
 * `startPos` - optional - int64.
 The position in the channel to start subscribing from
 * `startTimestamp` - optional - int64.
 The earliest timestamp of events in the stream to start from subscribing from.